-- 1. Park Expansion - a.
-Develop plan with Forestry, Parks and Recreation Committee for constructing a portions or all of the Totogatic Park Campground expansion, which will be dependent on grant award values and grant award timing. - b.
-Contract with engineering firm to develop construction bidding documents to complete as much of the project as possible given any constraints with funding or timing of funding - c.
-Bid projects and complete as much of the construction phasing as feasible during 2019. - 2.
-Totogatic Park (75 units). - a.
-Continue the online reservation system - b.
-Allocate time from the newly created Natural Resources Technician position during summer camping season to assist with parks operation and maintenance. - c.
-Develop more stringent restrictions on imported firewood to help reduce risk of oak wilt and emerald ash borer infestations. - d.
-Contract with an electrician to find a way to split the power load within the campground to prevent overheating of the panels and subsequent outages during periods of high use. - e.
-Continue to increase wage rate for Groundskeeper position in order to attract more reliable and knowledgeable candidates. - f.
+- 1. Totogatic Park (75 units). - a.
+Complete park expansion project - b.
+Upgrade and continue us of the online reservation system - c.
+Continue to allocate time from the Natural Resources Technician position during summer camping season to assist with parks operation and maintenance. - d.
+Develop more stringent restrictions on imported firewood to help reduce risk of oak wilt and emerald ash borer infestations. - e.
+Contract with an electrician to find a way to split the power load within the campground to prevent overheating of the panels and subsequent outages during periods of high use. - f.
 Maintain and operate facilities. - 2.
 Leisure Lake Youth Camp: - a.
 Continue to operate and maintain facilities. - b.
+Evaluate main lodge/kitchen for upgrades - c.
+Seek grant funding for septic and possible shower building - d.
 Evaluate facilities for upgrades, especially cabins. - 3 Sawmill Lake Campground - a.
 Replace/repair broken hand pump.
 Consider options for solar or propane powered pump system. - b.
 Attempt develop some method of vending firewood at the park and also prohibit import of firewood in to the facility by campers. - c.
 Continue to operate and maintain facility. - 4 Dugan and Harmon Equestrian Campsites - a.
 Continue to operate facilities - b.
 Evaluate Harmon Lake for addition of sanitary dump station, which will also serve for Sawmill Park.

-E. Rifle Range
+D. Rifle Range

-1. Complete range improvements as identified in the federal grant funds secured for the project.

-2. Continue to operate and maintain facility.
+- 1. Complete range improvements as identified in the federal grant funds secured for the project. - 2.
+Continue to operate and maintain facility.